TheTerror083/SAP-Online-Store-Project/README.md

 SAP ABAP online store. utilizes both client and server sides.
 Grade 105.

+Error popups displayed are stored in a message class.
 Translated to both Hebrew and English.

 Supports adding, updating and removing clients, orders and products. can be done with single or multiple entities at once.